jb6131/tech-blog/README.md

 ## Usage

+Follow [this](https://guarded-depths-55102-13bfad643e7e.herokuapp.com/) link to open the application.

-On opening the application, you will see the following page:
+On opening the application, you will see the following page or similar:

 ![A screenshot of the homepage](./assets/screenshot.png)